sarckk/sarckk.github.io/content/post/gpt-programming.md

 ```

-Going back to our original bug, the variable `li` is declared with `var` in a `for` loop, and since it's **not block-scoped**, it's also **not loop-local** (i.e. all iterations of the loop refer to one same `li` variable).
+Going back to our original example, the variable `li` is declared with `var` in a `for` loop, and since it's **not block-scoped**, it's also **not loop-local** (i.e. all iterations of the loop refer to one same `li` variable).
 In fact, because it is defined in the callback function for `chrome.bookmarks.getTree()`, it is **function-scoped**.
-By the time the for loop completes and the event listener for the click event gets registered for all the buttons in our list, the `li` button refers to the HTML `<li>` element for the last bookmark in our list.
+By the time the for loop completes and the event listener for the click event gets registered for all the buttons in our list, the `li` button refers to the HTML last `<li>`element.

 When the user clicks on a button, it calls the callback function for that button.
 This callback function is a [closure](https://javascript.info/closure) that keeps a reference to the `li` variable that was declared outside of it (the `li` variable is in its [outer Lexical Environment](https://javascript.info/closure#lexical-environment), to be exact), and as we have seen, there is only one function-scoped `li` variable that refers to the last bookmark.

-> [This page](https://javascript.info/var) contains detailed information about other peculiarities of the `var` keyword in Javascript.

-Phew!
-That completes the explanation for why we were seeing the error message and spinner show only on the very last item in our list no matter what button we were clicking.
 Javascript can be confusing sometimes!

 ## Back to Bing